yisangGFX/vulkan-learn-rs/Notes.md

-因为网上大部分都是英文资料，所以第一次弄双语笔记（英文是抄的或者简单的表达，中文是自己想的比较复杂懒得转换成英语了，我的英语啥时候能信手拈来啊）
 # Environments

 - vulkano = "0.33.0" :a safe wrapper around the Vulkan API with some convenience functionality

 - winit = "0.28.6" ：an alternative window managment library written in pure Rust

-# Vulkan
+# Vulkan Steps
 Here is the steps to create a simple vulkan application:
-1. base code(winit, VulkanLibrary, ...)
+1. base code(winit, lib, ...)
+2. create VulkanLibrary
-2. create an instance(and a surface,if in windows)
+3. create an instance
+4. Surface
-3. Physical devices and queue families
+5. Physical devices and queue families
+6. Logic device and queues

 # Others
 - A lot of information in Vulkan is passed through structs instead of function parameters and we'll have to fill in one more struct to provide sufficient information for creating an instance.